How does co-operative housing society come under the purview of GST?

 What is the amount of exemption/benefit granted to members of society? /Upto what amount of monthly maintenance charges GST is not to be levied by a registered co-operative housing society?

 GST would be applicable if the monthly contribution from members exceeds Rs.
 7,500/-.
-GST would be applicable on the amount which is in excess of Rs.7,500/- and not the whole amount.
+GST would be applicable on the entire amount if it exceeds of Rs.7,500/- and not on the differential amount.

 If the monthly contribution received from members for sourcing of goods and services for the common use of its members from the co-operative housing society is above Rs.
 7,500/- then GST will be applicable and levied at the rate of 18%.